COVID-19 Recovery Committee

 What is unclear, is the extent to which this is being caused by the COVID-19 caseload, or the indirect health effects of the pandemic.

-The Committee would like your views on the following questions:
+The Committee sought views on the following questions:

 - Has the public health emergency shifted from COVID-19 deaths to deaths from non-COVID-19 conditions?